 Reporter, “Good Morning America” and ABC News Platforms

-Amy Robach is the co-anchor of ABC’s “20/20” and reports for “Good Morning America” (GMA) and across ABC News.
+Amy Robach is the co-anchor of ABC’s "GMA3: What You Need to Know" and “20/20” and reports for “Good Morning America” (GMA) and across ABC News platforms.
 For the past 25 years, Robach has traveled nationally and internationally to cover major news events.
-In 2015, Robach wrote a New York Times bestseller titled “Better: How I Let Go of Control, Held On To Hope, and Found Joy in My Darkest Hour" about her unexpected journey with breast cancer after being diagnosed following an on-air mammogram on GMA.
+In 2015, Robach wrote a New York Times bestseller titled “Better: How I Let Go of Control, Held On to Hope, and Found Joy in My Darkest Hour" about her unexpected journey with breast cancer after being diagnosed following an on-air mammogram on GMA.
 Before joining ABC News, Robach worked at NBC News from 2003 to 2012.
 In 2007, Robach was the co-anchor of Saturday “Today” and an NBC News National Correspondent.
 During that time, she also filled in as weekday “Today” co-anchor and newsreader and NBC Nightly News anchor.
 Prior to that, Robach was an anchor for MSNBC from 2003 to 2007.
-She also worked as a correspondent for WTTG TV in Washington, D.C. and WCBD TV in Charleston, South Carolina.
+She also worked as a correspondent for WTTG-TV in Washington, D.C. and WCBD-TV in Charleston, South Carolina.